DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

     * items [HealthError](#healtherror)
   * providerSpecificDetails [EventProviderSpecificDetails](#eventproviderspecificdetails)
   * severity `string`: The severity of the event.
-  * timeOfOccurrence `string`: The time of occurence of the event.
+  * timeOfOccurrence `string`: The time of occurrence of the event.

 ### EventProviderSpecificDetails
 * EventProviderSpecificDetails `object`: Model class for provider specific details for an event.
   * instanceType `string`: Gets the class type.
-Overriden in derived classes.
+Overridden in derived classes.

 ### EventQueryParameter
 * EventQueryParameter `object`: Implements the event query parameter.